 Do you have a persistent need to consume a substance or commit an act which is overwhelming and irresistible impulse to act?
-This is called compulsion.
-Compulsive acts is preceded by obsessive, intrusive thoughts that compel a person to act, whereas an addiction is more of a habit that is not necessarily accompanied by obsessive thinking.
+You may need help or addiction counseling, or may be exhibiting compulsive behavior.
+Compulsive acts are preceded by obsessive, intrusive thoughts that compel a person to act, whereas an addiction is more of a habit that is not necessarily accompanied by obsessive thinking.
 Any compulsive behavior can become an addiction.
-Compulsive behaviors include chronic gambling, substance abuse, gambling, sexual addiction, hoarding, unrestrained shopping and spending, excessive exercise, internet gaming, eating issues, and other behaviors.
+Compulsive behaviors include chronic gambling, substance abuse, sexual addiction, hoarding, unrestrained shopping and spending, excessive exercise, internet gaming, eating issues, and other behaviors.
 A compulsive behavior becomes an addiction when the act is no longer able to be controlled and impairs a person’s ability to function socially, academically, and professionally.

-Working with a therapist can be one of the most effective treatments for managing addictive behaviors.
+Working with a therapist is one of the most effective treatments for managing addictive behaviors.
 There are many types of therapy suited to address behaviors that you may want to change.
-Psychotherapy is designed to help you identify uncomfortable feelings and sources of distress in order to change and grow.
-It’s unlikely to conquer your compulsive or addictive behaviors unless you work with a therapist.
+Psychotherapy is designed to help you identify uncomfortable feelings and sources of distress in order to change, grow, and get help with your addiction.
+However, psychotherapy is unlikely to provide addiction counseling unless you seek further assistance through a therapist for your compulsive and addictive behaviors.
 A therapist can help you address underlying causes of your addiction and/or compulsive behaviors, such as stress, trauma, past abuse and others.